 - It’s no longer necessary to generate e-way bills through the portal for GSTINs when dealing with consignments for business-to-business or export transactions eligible for electronic invoicing and invoices.

 - The e-way bill permit can be generated for canceled other party GSTIN as long as the GSTIN was active as detailed in the date specified in the document date.
 Consequently, the permits can only be generated if the status of the Supplier GSTNs is ‘Active’.
-The process cannot be completed if the status of Supplier GSTINs is suspended, provisionally inactive, or canceled.
+If you find that the status of the Supplier GSTINs is suspended, provisionally inactive, or canceled, you cannot complete the process.

 - It’s no longer possible to generate an e-way bill for a supplier, recipient or transporter if GSTR 3B has not been filed concerning such GSTIN for the last two consecutive months.
 On the other hand, the e-way bill can be generated if the Recipient GSTIN is active and suspended but not provisionally inactive or canceled.